-The Medical Treatment Guidelines (also called Medical Practice Guidelines or Review Criteria) are evidence based and were developed by the Office of the Medical Director in collaboration with practicing physicians and advisors.
+The Treatment Guidelines (also called Medical Treatment Guidelines, Medical Practice Guidelines or Review Criteria) are evidence based and were developed by the Office of the Medical Director in collaboration with practicing physicians and advisors.

 Some guidelines are intended to be educational tools for medical providers.
 Some guidelines and the review criteria are used by L&I in the Utilization Review program and claim management process to promote best practices and improve the health of injured workers.
 They are published by L&I, which is solely responsible for coverage decisions that may result from their use.